-Four volumes of Women Lawyers Journal are published annually.
-Journal articles target our sophisticated, well-educated, career-focused female association membership.
-The editor accepts queries and article submissions throughout the year.
+Four volumes of Women Lawyers Journal are published annually and we accept queries and submissions throughout the year.
+Your article or query should target our sophisticated, well-educated, career-focused female association membership.

 We are always looking for fresh angles on bread-and-butter stories about career development, self-promotion, work-life balance, retirement planning, office etiquette and generational issues as they pertain to employee and peer relationships within law firms.
 We encourage profiles from organizations with successful programs for recruiting, promoting and retaining women.
 We welcome profiles of successful women lawyers, particularly those who would serve as inspiration to our readers.
 And we also look for analysis of legislation that affects women.

-Other topics of interest include managing technology (for example, how lawyers use Twitter in daily practice; how tweets, Facebook, LinkedIn or other social media may have been used as evidence or to generate business).
+Other topics of interest include managing technology (for example, how lawyers use Twitter in daily practice; how tweets, Facebook, LinkedIn or other social media may have been used as evidence or to enhance a practice).
 How firm recruiters use social media in decisions to hire or not hire.
 How education debt affects career and life decisions made by young attorneys.

 WLJ’s member news section is a good venue for keeping our readers informed about what is going on in your firm.